 While I will admit that the boxed mix makes a decent cornbread, there's no reason you can't make your own mix in advance and bake it fresh for the feast.
 Better yet, add creamed corn to your homemade mix and watch the compliments pile up at dinner.

-I've never been much of a cranberry fan; this is likely due to the fact that I grew up with canned cranberry jelly and not real cranberry sauce.
-While I've made peace with my mother for the years in which I was cranberry sauce-deprived, I've vowed to never follow in her footsteps... well, when it comes to cranberry sauce, that is.
+I've never been much of a cranberry fan; this is likely because I grew up with canned cranberry jelly and not real cranberry sauce.
+While I've made peace with my mother for the years in which I was cranberry sauce-deprived, I've vowed to never follow in her footsteps.
+Well, when it comes to cranberry sauce, that is.

-If you'd like to add a little pizzazz to the plain recipe, we've got a recipe that uses port wine in the sauce for added depth of flavor.
+If you'd like to add a little pizzazz to the plain recipe, we've got a method that uses port wine in the sauce for added depth of flavor.
 Or, you may be tired of the same old boring recipes — in which case this cranberry chutney recipe is right up your alley.

-As for the soup, you can follow this series of video tutorials that walks you through making cream of mushroom at home.
+As for the soup, you can follow a series of video tutorials that walks you through making cream of mushroom at home.
 And last — but most certainly not least — the fried onion has to be on point.
 That's why I use this recipe from The Pioneer Woman, which is not only easy to follow but sinfully delicious as well.

-We've come to the climax of the show... the main star of Thanksgiving, the turkey itself!
-Turkey can make or break your entire meal, and it's important to know the common mistakes that most people make in order to avoid making them yourself.
+We've come to the climax of the show, the main star of Thanksgiving: the turkey itself!
+Turkey can make or break your entire meal, and it's essential to know the common mistakes that most people make to avoid making them yourself.

-Deep frying the turkey whole has become popular in recent years as well, and this preparation also produces a juicy, flavorful meat.
-However, be aware that deep frying comes with its own set of precautions: make sure you know how to put out a grease fire before frying up a bird at home.
+Deep-frying the turkey whole has become popular in recent years as well, and this preparation also produces juicy, flavorful meat.
+However, be aware that deep-frying comes with its own set of precautions: make sure you know how to put out a grease fire before frying up a bird at home.